deeshani8119/Comprehensive-Analysis-of-Open-Clusters-using-Multiwavelength-Data-/README.md

-This is entirely original work done by Deeshani Mitra
+This is entirely original work done by Deeshani Mitra.This is a Summer Internship Report